Dundonald Primary School

 Curriculum Intent

-At Dundonald Primary School we are committed to delivering an exciting, engaging and inclusive PSHE curriculum.
+At Dundonald Primary School we are committed to delivering an exciting, engaging and inclusive RSE (Relationships and Sex Education) and PSHE (Personal, Social, Health and Economic education) curriculum.
 All children develop confidence, self esteem, and an understanding of Rights and British Values.
 Children are encouraged to explore, question and make meaningful links to real life contexts.
-By teaching pupils to stay safe and healthy, and by building self-esteem, resilience and empathy, our PSHE/RSHE scheme will tackle barriers to learning, raise aspirations and improve the physical and mental well-being of all children.
+By teaching pupils to stay safe and healthy, and by building self-esteem, resilience and empathy, our PSHE/RSE scheme will tackle barriers to learning, raise aspirations and improve the physical and mental well-being of all children.
 The mindfulness aspect of pupils' learning provides them with vital tools for life , regulating their emotions, building emotional resilience whilst enhancing their ability to focus and concentrate.
-Pupils develop the skills required to successfully live in today's world and the next phase of their education.
+Pupils leave Dundonald as confident, respectful and responsible individuals who understand their rights and responsibilities within a diverse society.

 Curriculum Implementation